-All residents have access to study spaces, TV lounges, computer labs, laundry facilities, common kitchen facilities, and snack machines.
-All rooms are furnished with a small refrigerator, single bed, dresser, desk, lamp, chair and a telephone.
-Local telephone service, voice mail and high-speed internet access are provided for each resident student.
+All residents have access to study spaces, TV lounges, computer labs, laundry facilities, and common kitchen facilities.
+All rooms are furnished with a small refrigerator, single bed, dresser, desk, lamp, and chair.
+Landline telephones are available by request, with local telephone service and voice mail.
+High-speed internet access is provided for each resident student.
 Associated costs are included in residence fees.
 Students are required to supply their own bedding, towels and personal items.